dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

   - **Prompt before sending personal data**
   - **Never send data**
   - **Send all data without prompting**: Data is sent automatically

 - **Time to perform a daily quick scan**: Choose the hour to run a daily quick scan. **Not configured** doesn't run a daily scan.
 If you want more customization, configure the **Type of system scan to perform** setting.

   [Defender/ScheduleQuickScanTime CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-schedulequickscantime)

+  > [!WARNING]
+  > This setting in Intune in the Azure portal may show a Failed status.
+This is a bug with the reporting feature.
+After reproducing the behavior and troubleshooting, the Intune product group confirmed that the status is actually a Success.
+The reporting bug will be fixed in an upcoming release.
+There isn't a current ETA, as timelines change.
+Any updates to this feature are announced in [In development for Microsoft Intune](in-development.md).

 - **Type of system scan to perform**: Schedule a system scan, including the level of scanning, and the day and time to run the scan.
 Your options:
   - **Not configured**: Doesn't schedule a system scan on the device.
 End users can manually run scans as needed or wanted on their devices.
   - **Disable**: Disables any system scanning on the device.
 Choose this option if you're using a partner anti-virus solution that scans devices.